aijax5/aijax5/README.md

 - 👋 Hi, I’m @aijax5
-- 👀 I’m a graduate student in CS at BITS Pilani
+- 🌱 I’m a Full Stack Engineer at Folly.systems, I previously interned at Qualcomm
-- 🌱 I’m currently interning at Qualcomm and actively looking for SDE opportunities
+- 👀 I graduated in CS from BITS Pilani, India
-- 📫 you can always reachout to me at mdajaaz1999@gmail.com. skipping smalltalk is always appreciated :)
+- 📫 you can always reachout to me at mdajaaz1999@gmail.com. skipping smalltalk is appreciated :)

 <!---
 aijax5/aijax5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.